A Quantum Model for Entropic Springs: Mesoscopic Effects

 All completely symmetric density matrices of N spins can be expanded as $\rho_s=\sum_{j=0}^N a_jC_j$.
 We can then construct the transformation laws for $\sum_j \sigma_z^j C_k$, $\sum_j \sigma_+^j C_k \sigma_-^j$ and $\sum_j \sigma_-^j C_k \sigma_+^j$ and reduce the spin dimension from $2^N$ to N+1 with the above algebra.

-Our numerical simulations (Fig.\ref{numerical}) follow the quantum trajectory of an initial coherent state $\ket{\alpha}$ that evolves according to the proposed entropic spring master equation.
-The initial state is chosen as the thermal equilibrium state of spins and a coherent state with eigenvalue $\alpha=1$ of the oscillator.
+Our numerical simulations (Fig.\ref{numerical}) follow the quantum trajectory of an initial state chosen as the Gibbs state of N spins with energy difference $B$ and a coherent state $\ket{\alpha}$ with $\alpha=1$ for the oscillator.
+For our simulation, we use units such that $\hbar=M=\omega_{\rm eff}=1$.
+We take $J(\omega) \sim$ constant near $B$ for simplicity, and set $\gamma$ large compared with $\omega_{\rm eff}$ to achieve fast thermalization and focus on cases with $\omega_0=0$ corresponding to oscillations arising entirely from reconfiguration of the coupled TLSs; cases with $\omega_0 \neq 0$ behave similarly.